 Solution 1: Check to See If There Is Something Wrong With Malwarebytes Service

-Malwarebytes operates via the service it installs to your computer and this particular message implies that the software is having problems communicating with that particular services.
+Malwarebytes operates via the service it installs to your computer and this particular message implies that the software is having problems communicating with those particular services.
 If the service is having issues or if it has been turned off, you can turn it on easily by following the instructions below.

 - In order to access the full list of services running on your Windows PC, click on the Start menu located at the bottom left part of the page and click on the Search bar.
 Type “services.msc” and open the first result by running it as an administrator.

-- Click on the Name column if you want to order the services in an alphabetical order and locate the Malwarebytes service.
+- Click on the Name column if you want to order the services in alphabetical order and locate the Malwarebytes service.

 - Right-click on it and click on Properties.